hongyu-chen-repos/Read-Aloud/README.md

 3. Drop a `.docx` file onto the page, or click to choose one, or paste text.
 4. Press Play.

-### Host it yourself (optional)

-Enable GitHub Pages on this repository and the tool becomes a URL you can open from any device, including a phone.
-It remains fully client-side; documents are still processed only on the device that opens the page.

 ## Voice quality tips

-Voices come from your browser and operating system, not from this tool.

 - **Microsoft Edge** includes free high-quality "Natural" voices in roughly 50 languages on any platform and is the best choice for the most human-sounding output.
 - **Safari on a Mac** exposes the best Apple system voices.
 Additional ones, including Siri voices, can be downloaded under System Settings, Accessibility, Spoken Content.